jaumebonet/RGcrawler/README.md

 RGcrawler
 =========

-A Scrapy crawler for ResearchGate
+A Scrapy crawler for ResearchGate.